-It used to the case that there were no good treatments for multiple sclerosis, an autoimmune disease that attacks the central nervous system (the brain, spinal cord, and optic nerve, causing symptoms like blurry vision, numbness, weakness, and difficulty walking, to name a few.
+It used to be the case that there were no good treatments for multiple sclerosis, an autoimmune disease that attacks the central nervous system (the brain, spinal cord, and optic nerve), causing symptoms like blurry vision, numbness, weakness, and difficulty walking, to name a few.

 And it’s highly likely that when you think of a patient with MS, you think of someone with a case that’s progressed to the point that they may use a cane or walker or wheelchair to get around.
 Their disease had a huge impact on their mobility and quality of life.

 “A lot of people do know people in their community, family members, who had MS before it was treatable and so a lot of people think of that as MS and of course that is MS, but that is untreated MS,” says neurologist Michelle Fabian, MD, an assistant professor of neurology at The Mount Sinai Hospital.
 “Now that we have treatments, we think the condition has significantly changed and that most people, if we diagnose them with MS and we put them on a treatment, they will stay steady, and that they will not develop progressive MS.”